Tuition and U.S. Financial Aid: Massage Therapy Program

 - Cost and terms are typically less favorable than federal student loans.

-Estimated Total Cost of the Massage Therapy Program for 2012-13
+Estimated total cost of the Massage Therapy program

 |Per credit (for students taking a reduced course load)